top of page

 -They take place during a certain time period

--They both introduce and contain the use of magical technology such as weaponry, forms of transportation and machinery
+-They both introduce and contain the use of magical technology such as weaponry, forms of transportation, and machinery

--Both tend to be associated with and combine Historical Fiction either using real people or places
+-Both tend to be associated with and combine Historical Fiction, either using real people or places

--At times both create various situations involving the use of time travel
+-At times, both create various situations involving the use of time travel

--Both tend to at times be set in their own utopia or interesting world
+-Both tend to, at times, be set in their own utopia or interesting world

 Here are some popular authors of each genre: